iamask/r2-consumer-migration/README.md

 - Save the sourceId and sinkId from the API response to be substitubed in [index.ts ](https://github.com/iamask/r2-consumer-migration/blob/master/src/index.ts)
 - Create and attach R2 event notification to the [source bucket](https://developers.cloudflare.com/r2/buckets/event-notifications/)
-- Create a Consumer Worker and [Connect the consumer Worker to your queue ](https://developers.cloudflare.com/queues/get-started/#connect-the-consumer-worker-to-your-queue)
+- Create a Consumer Worker (git clone) and [Connect the consumer Worker to your queue ](https://developers.cloudflare.com/queues/get-started/#connect-the-consumer-worker-to-your-queue)

 Destination R2 bucket options